Skip to main content

 df

-In practice, your RAG system should already have functions to retrieve context and generate responses.
-For this tutorial, we’ll simulate these functions using the above fields.
+In practice, your RAG system should already have functions to retrieve context, generate responses, and build a messages object to prompt the LLM with.
+For this tutorial, we’ll simulate these functions using the above fields as well as define a simple fallback_response and prompt_template.

 Optional: Toy RAG methods you should replace with existing methods from your RAG system